This post was updated September 22, 2021.

 Thai silk is woven on old wooden looms that have been passed down through generations, from mother to daughter along with their weaving expertise.
 Some looms can be quite small, while others may stand thirty feet tall and take three women to operate.

-Silk, in what is now Thailand, goes back 3,000 years to an excavated village called Baan Chiang near the northern city of Udon Thani.
-This is the oldest known village in Indochina and archeologists found silk threads there along with pottery with painted silk worm motifs.
-(Remember China first developed silk almost 5,000 years ago.)
+Silk in Thailand, goes back 3,500 years to an excavated Stone Age village called Baan Chiang near the northern city of Udon Thani not far from the Laotian border.
+This is the oldest known settlement in Indochina.
+Among the ruins, archeologists found a single strand of silk entangled on a roller that may have been used to print designs on fabric.
+2 They also unearthed pottery with painted motifs that resemble silk worms and cocoons.
+3 (Remember China first developed silk almost 5,000 years ago.)

 No one knows how silk thread came to Baan Chiang.
 Did silk traders from China bring it?
 Or did Baan Chiang inhabitants engage in sericulture and made the silk thread themselves?
 No one is certain.